How to Install phpMyAdmin on Debian 12

 System imports gpg keyring to verify phpmyadmin download files.

-3. Download the corresponding GPG .asc file for your version of phpMyAdmin and stay in the same directory:
+3. Download the corresponding GPG ASC file for the correct version of phpMyAdmin:

 wget https://www.phpmyadmin.net/downloads/phpMyAdmin-latest-all-languages.tar.gz.asc

-4. In the same directory (in our case Downloads), verify the .asc file against the keyring you downloaded:
+4. Verify the ASC file against the keyring you downloaded:

 gpg --verify phpMyAdmin-latest-all-languages.tar.gz.asc